Engineering faster double-array Aho-Corasick automata: Implementation techniques in DAACs

 \Name{SkipForward} searches for only the last $L$ blocks with a constant parameter $L$ \cite{dartsclone}, as shown in Figure \ref{fig:vacant:t}.
 This idea is inspired by the fact that backward state ids are more likely to be vacant when performing vacant searches from the forward \cite{morita2001fast}. \Name{SkipForward} can bound the number of verifications in a vacant search by $O(L \cdot |\Sigma|) = O(|\Sigma|)$, since $L$ is constant.
 A drawback of \Name{SkipForward} is that blocks containing many vacant ids might be skipped, which degrades the memory efficiency.

-\Name{SkipDense} introduces a constant threshold $\tau \in [0,1]$ and categorizes blocks into two classes: if the proportion of vacant ids in a block is no less than $\tau$, the block is categorized to the \emph{sparse} class; otherwise, the block is categorized to the \emph{dense} class. \Name{SkipDense} performs vacant searches for only sparse blocks, as shown in Figure \ref{fig:vacant:s}. \Name{SkipDense} does not skip blocks that contain many vacant ids and is thus more memory-efficient than \Name{SkipForward}.
-However, the number of verifications is not bounded by the alphabet size.\footnote{\Name{SkipDense} is inspired by the idea in the Darts library \cite{darts}, which skips forward elements in which the proportion of vacant ids is not less than a certain threshold. \Name{SkipDense} is a minor modification of the Darts technique combined with block partitioning and enables vacant searches to select target blocks more flexibly.}
+\Name{SkipDense}\footnote{\Name{SkipDense} is inspired by the idea in the Darts library \cite{darts}, which skips forward elements in which the proportion of vacant ids is not less than a certain threshold. \Name{SkipDense} is a minor modification of the Darts technique combined with block partitioning and enables vacant searches to select target blocks more flexibly.} introduces a constant threshold $\tau \in [0,1]$ and categorizes blocks into two classes: if the proportion of vacant ids in a block is no less than $\tau$, the block is categorized to the \emph{sparse} class; otherwise, the block is categorized to the \emph{dense} class. \Name{SkipDense} performs vacant searches for only sparse blocks, as shown in Figure \ref{fig:vacant:s}. \Name{SkipDense} does not skip blocks that contain many vacant ids and is thus more memory-efficient than \Name{SkipForward}.
+However, the number of verifications is not bounded by the alphabet size.

 The ideas of both \Name{SkipForward} and \Name{SkipDense} do not conflict with \Name{Chain}.
 We therefore apply the technique of \Name{Chain} to \Name{SkipForward} and \Name{SkipDense}.